Skip to main content

 Persistent and severe diarrhea will need to be properly diagnosed by a vet to determine the underlying cause and the correct course of treatment.
 Depending on the cause, here's what your vet may prescribe.

-Veterinary prescriptions
+Veterinary treatments

-• Prescription diet cat foods or probiotics.
+• Prescription diet cat foods.
 Your vet may recommend switching your cat to a prescription diet that's easier to digest and high in fibers that feed the good bacteria in your kitty's gut.
-Probiotics may also be prescribed.
-If food allergies are suspected, your cat may be placed on an elimination diet to help determine what's triggering the allergic reaction.
+This could cost between $25 and $75, depending on the brand and type of food.
+Alternatively, if food allergies are suspected, your cat may be placed on an elimination diet to help determine what's triggering the allergic reaction.
+This type of cat food tends to run $30 and up for a small bag of dry kibble.

-• Dewormer or antibiotics.
+• Dewormer.
 If parasites are detected, your vet will most likely treat your cat or kitten with an oral dewormer.
-Antibiotics might also be prescribed to treat possible infections.
+One commonly used dewormer costs around $6 for 50 tablets.

 You can also talk to your vet about adding pumpkin to your cat's food, which provides extra fiber that may help firm up their stool.
 Hypoallergenic diets for cats and kittens with food allergies may also be something to consider.